ga-wdi-boston/wdi_7_angular_assessment/README.md

 ### Question 3

-Create an unordered list out of the following names
+Create an unordered list out of the users in the following code

 `<ul ng-init="users = [{name: 'Dan'}, {name: 'Ella'}]"></ul>`

+### Question 4

+Based on questions #1 and #3, where are numbers and users getting created and stored?